caroucintra/FEUP-LBAW/EBD.md

 This document corresponds to a specification of the elements in a database that stores all the information of an online auction service.
 The modularization was conceptualized to make every information independent from the rest of the database components.

 ## A4: Conceptual Data Model
-The Identification and Description of Entities and Relationships that are Significant to the Database Specification are covered in the Conceptual Data Model.
-The model is documented using a UML class diagram.
-To avoid overloading the diagram too early in the development, the class diagram is built by first including only the classes and their relationships.
-More details, such as class attributes, attribute domains, multiplicity of relationships, and additional OCL restrictions, are incorporated in subsequent versions.
+This conceptual data model illustrates well our perspective of how the data will be stored so that the website works correctly.

 ### 1. Class diagram

-The key organizational entities, their relationships, attributes and their domains, and the multiplicity of relationships for the The Absolute Artion are presented in the UML diagram in Figure 1.
+A UML diagram was created to better visualize the precise encapsulation of data on our database.
+In this diagram it is possible to see organizational entities, their relationships, attributes and their domains, and the multiplicity of relationships for the The Absolute Artion.

 ![Fig 1](/Pictures/UMLAbsoluteArtion.png)
 *Figure 1 - UML Class Diagram*